Mitre 10 Cup: Bay of Plenty vs Waikato in clash for Chiefs bragging rights

 "It's a huge help when you play at home and home for us representative of all of our sub-unions.
 We get to play our afternoon or early evening night fixtures in Rotorua and the afternoon games here in Tauranga and the boys, by all accounts, enjoy both so we're looking forward to getting on to what we know is always a good track in Rotorua."

-Bay of Plenty vs Waikato teams: Bay of Plenty: Aidan Ross, Nathan Harris, Ross Geldenhuys, Aaron Carroll, Alex Ainley, Hugh Blake, Mitchell Karpik, Hoani Matenga, Richard Judd, Dan Hollinshead, Fa'asiu Fuatai, Mathew Skipwith-Garland, Joe Webber, Joseva Ravouvou, Chase Tiatia.
-Reserves: Nathan Vella, Tom McHugh, Jeff Thwaites, Baden Wardlaw, Ajay Lafaele-Mua, Luke Campbell, Jason Robertson, Emoni Narawa.
+Bay of Plenty: Aidan Ross, Nathan Harris, Ross Geldenhuys, Aaron Carroll, Alex Ainley, Hugh Blake, Mitch Karpik, Hoani Matenga, Richard Judd, Dan Hollinshead, Fa'asiu Fuatai, Mathew Skipwith-Garland, Joe Webber, Joe Ravouvou, Chase Tiatia.
+Reserves: Kurt Eklund, Tom McHugh, Jeff Thwaites, Baden Wardlaw, Ajay Mua, Leroy Carter, Jason Robertson, Emoni Narawa.

 Game Details: Bay of Plenty vs Waikato Sunday, August 18, kick off at 4.35pm.
 Rotorua International Stadium Gates Open at 1.30pm Curtain Raiser: Bay of Plenty Ngawha vs Waikato Men's B, kick-off 2pm.